Introduction

 • Previously worked on a similar proposal which didn’t go anywhere.

-• I should be careful not to offend them or their ego and acknowledge those efforts, as well as involve them for input on stuff they’ve learned
+• I should be careful not to offend them and their ego and acknowledge those efforts, as well as involve them for input on stuff they’ve learned

 • They care about the problem, and would like to see a proper solution, that’s why they’re here